Estimating class separability of text embeddings with persistent homology: Introduction

 \subsection{Related Work}

 \cite{Hajij2021} framed the classification problem in machine learning by expressing it in topological terms.
 Using this topological framework, they showed the circumstances under which the classification problem is achievable in the context of neural networks.
-While we do not make direct use of the formalism, some of our experiments are motivated by the discussion in this work.
+While we do not make direct use of this formalism, some of our experiments are motivated by the discussion in this work.

-\cite{Rieck2019} developed a complexity measure for deep neural networks, called "neural persistence", using algebraic topology.
-This measure was used as stopping criterion that shortens the training process while achieving comparable accuracies as early stopping based on validation loss by taking into account the layers and weights of the whole model. \cite{pérezfernández2021characterizing} represented neural networks as abstract simplicial complex, analyzing them using their topological 'fingerprints' via Persistent Homology (PH).
-They then described a PH-based representation proposed for characterizing and measuring similarity of neural networks.
+\cite{Rieck2019} developed a complexity measure for deep neural networks, called \enquote{neural persistence}, using algebraic topology.
+This measure was used as a stopping criterion that shortens the training process while achieving comparable accuracies as early stopping based on validation loss by taking into account the layers and weights of the whole model. \cite{pérezfernández2021characterizing} represented neural networks as abstract simplicial complex, analyzing them using their topological fingerprints via persistent homology.
+They then described a PH-based representation proposed for characterizing and measuring the similarity of neural networks.
 Experiments demonstrated the effectiveness of this representation as a descriptor of different architectures in several datasets.
 While there are similarities with our work, we do not use persistent homology to compare different models.
-Instead, we explicitly focus on examples from classification and only use information from the $H_0$ group of the embeddings we get from our model to assess separability.
+Instead, we explicitly focus on examples from classification and only use information from the first homology group of the text embeddings, $H_0$, that we get from our model to assess separability.
+This homology group captures information about the connected components in the data.